martinknytl/Evans_lab_protocols/Everything_related_to_primers.md

 Primers are ordered from this website 'https://www.sigmaaldrich.com/pc/ui/tube-home/standard'.
 Login with lab account and password.
 Their website might change once in a while (below are instruction writen based on current website on Oct 2017).

 1. To get to primer ordering page, select taps following this path: product -> Custome Product -> Order Oliges and Peptides -> Oligos and Probes -> DNA Oligos in Tubes -> Order.
-2. If you have the primer information entered in a Multiple Entry Template(provided by Sigma), choose "upload and copy & paste".If you dont, select "manual entry".
+2. If you have the primer information entered in a Multiple Entry Template(provided by Sigma, see below * for note), choose "upload and copy & paste".If you dont, select "manual entry".
 4 essential components:
     - oligo name: select a name for the primer that make sense for your (ex, nr5a1_ex1_for1, nr5a1 is the name of gene the primer is for, ex1 indicate exon1 of the gene, for1 indicate forward primer 1).
     - seqenuence(5' to 3'): the input primer sequence need to start from the 5' to 3' of the primer (not the 5' to 3' of the sequence that you are trying to amplify)
     - scale (umole): 0.025